translate/pootle/docs/server/installation.rst

 .. warning:: There are :ref:`serious drawbacks <django:staticfiles-runserver>`
-   to using :option:`--insecure`.
+   to using :command:`runserver`.
 Never use it in production.

 And the server will start listening on port 8000.
 Pootle can then be accessed